-Black Sun Farm is a micro-farm operation in Killingly, Connecticut, started in late 2017 by Nikoli and Amelia Kellner.
-We practice no-till regenerative agriculture and experiment with different, new gardening methods every season such as the Ruth Stout Method and Hugelkultur.
-As a Certified Naturally Grown farm, we use only organic supplies, seeds, and organic growing practices.
-Our farm was residential property when we got it, so we have built all the growing spaces here from the ground up, mostly using found and repurposed materials.
+Black Sun Farm is a micro-farm operation in Killingly, Connecticut, started in late 2017 by Amelia South.
+I practice no-till regenerative agriculture and experiment with different, new gardening methods every season such as the Ruth Stout Method and Hugelkultur.
+As a Certified Naturally Grown farm, I use only organic supplies, seeds, and organic growing practices.
+The farm was originally residential property, so I built all the growing spaces here from the ground up, mostly using found and repurposed materials.
 I prefer to grow heirloom varieties of vegetables, and practice such popular homesteading skills as seed saving, canning, and fermenting.